go-goyave/goyave/docs_src/src/guide/architecture-concepts.md

 ### Requests

-When an incoming request is received, it's first passed through the [Gorilla Mux](https://github.com/gorilla/mux) router so your server knows which handler to execute when a user requests a specific URL.
+When an incoming request is received, it's first passed through the [Gorilla Mux](https://github.com/gorilla/mux) router so your server knows which handler to execute when a user requests a specific URI.
 Then, the framework's internal handler creates a `goyave.Request` object and a `goyave.Response` object from the raw request.
 These two objects are fundamental features of the framework as you are going to use them to retrieve the requests' data and write your responses.

-Before executing the handler, the middlewares are executed.
-The framework features a few core middlewares, which are executed **first** and for all routes and all requests.
+Before executing the handler, the middleware are executed.
+The framework features a few core middleware, which are executed **first** and for all routes and all requests.

 #### 1. Recovery